Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2021

 which Christ was the firstfruits.
 Thereafter he will remain on earth in the coming kingdom that Christ spoke of so often in the Gospels.

-rose on the third day.
-Christians will also be raised on the third day (a Biblical day represents a thousand years, 2 Pe 3:8 and Ps 90:4).
+third day.
+The saints will also be raised on the third day (a Biblical day represents a thousand years, 2 Pe 3:8 and Ps 90:4).
+Jesus

-Jesus gave up His spirit at death, but one's spirit and one's mind are not the same.
-When His spirit left His body, his body had no life in
+gave up His spirit at death, but one's spirit and one's mind are not the same.
+When His spirit left His body, his body had no life in it.

-it.
-The man portion of Jesus temporarily could not think nor move.
-He temporarily gave up His life at the cross; he did not give up His
+Jesus temporarily could not think, nor act, nor move.
+He temporarily gave up His life at the cross; he did not give up His mind.
+When

 Jesus' Body is certainly part of Jesus, but His body is certainly not all of Him.
 In fact, He lost His human life, and His body did not see